open-pay/slate/source/includes/en/electronic_invoice.md

 fecha_pago			| Required <br> Date of the operation. forma_de_pago		| Required <br> Way to pay. moneda_p			| Required (Decimal) <br> Amount of the charge. tipo_cambio_p		| Required (Decimal) <br> Exchange rate of the currency in which the sale was made.
-1.00 in case the currency is MXN. monto				| Required (Decimal) <br> Payment amount. num_operacion		| Optional (1-100 Alphanumeric) <br> Payment number. rfc_emisor_cta_ord	| Optional <br> RFC of the issuer.
+1.00 in case the currency is COP. monto				| Required (Decimal) <br> Payment amount. num_operacion		| Optional (1-100 Alphanumeric) <br> Payment number. rfc_emisor_cta_ord	| Optional <br> RFC of the issuer.